milbits/oldcord/README.md

 # What is OldCord?

-OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that reverts Profile Pictures, Colors, Reactions, Mentions, Clyde, Role List, Profile Cards, SVGs and more, like they were before the 2021 Rebrand!
+OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that reverts Profile Pictures, Colors, Reactions, Mentions, Clyde, Role List, Profile Cards, SVGs and more, like they were in 2020!
-##### even reverts small details!

 ###### _Requires dark theme to work properly_

 # Installation

 ## Better Discord

 Download [OldCord.theme.css](https://github.com/moyaiu/OldCord/blob/a2db5454ffe228be48dee215c1dbeda3b3f71b41/OldCord.theme.css " ") and move it into the BetterDiscord theme folder (`C:\Users\current user name\AppData\Roaming\BetterDiscord\themes`)

 ### Or

 Put this into the custom CSS tab: